Fowler Avenue Connection

 Use other, smarter alternatives.

-by Tony, almost 3 years ago
+by Tony, about 4 years ago

 As a resident of the neighborhood around Babcock and Fowler, I greatly appreciate the undeveloped path between Babcock and Durston and use it for biking and walking.
 Much better than riding or walking on streets and sidewalks.
 The city should avoid doing things the old way of building more streets to accommodate more traffic.
 Instead, let's be smarter and reduce traffic with public transportation and better designed alternative routes.
 I ride public transportation, and will continue if it can preserve a more natural areas like this path.
 City government take note: this neighborhood doesn't want a road here!
 We love...
 Continue reading